lord-Overzealous/first_Game/README.md

 # first game
-This repositery is a my first attempt at game developpement
+first Game is my first attempt at game developpement.
+It is pretty basic but i learned a lot while doing it.

 # About the game
 The goal of the game is to collect food that pop out randomly on the floor.